Arvind Parmar: 1998

 Parmar played 12 Futures events in 1998 in singles, going 14 wins, 12 losses.
 His best result in these tournaments was a semi-finals result at Great Britain F7, played in Sunderland.
 He went 1 and 4 in challengers, reaching the second round of the Ahmedabad Challenger in December.
 In doubles play, Parmar reached 3 Futures semi-finals as well as the second round of Wimbledon, in his first grand slam appearance, partnering Luke Milligan.
 Parmar's peak ranking for 1998 was World No. 394 in singles, received in October, and No. 370 in doubles in August.

 1999–2002

 Parmar qualified for Wimbledon in 1999 beating the no. 25 ranked player in the world, Albert Costa (ESP) W 0–6, 7–6(5), 6–3, 6–3 before losing to compatriot Greg Rusedski.
 During this three-year period under the guidance of his coach David Sammel he made the second round of Wimbledon three years in a row and qualified for the 2000 Australian Open.
-He was selected for the UK Davis Cup team regularly from 2000–2006.
+He was selected for the UK Davis Cup team regularly from 2000 to 2006.